jluttine/rofi-power-menu/README.md

 pop up a menu with no options available.
 It would be nice if Rofi would not appear at all if it wasn't given any choices.
 This works when running the accompanied stand-alone script `dmenu-power-menu`.

+### `--[no-]symbols`

+Disable or enable Unicode symbols/icons/glyphs.
+They are enabled by default.
+In order for them to show up correctly, you need a font that supports the used glyphs.
+It is recommended to use fonts from the [Nerdfonts collection](https://www.nerdfonts.com/).
+In addition, it is recommended to use a monospace font, otherwise the symbols widths might be messed up.
+So, for instance, "Iosevka Nerd Font Mono" or "JetBrainsMono NF" are good options.

 ### `--dry-run`